alazaroc/blog-web-code/_posts/2024-01-14-mastering-aws-cloud9-for-docker-deployment.md

 title: "Using AWS Cloud9 to test and deploy Docker applications: A step-by-step guide"
 date: 2024-01-15 01:55 +0100
 last_modified_at:
-description: The guide provides a step-by-step walkthrough on setting up a Cloud9 environment, integrating with Git, and preparing Docker applications for testing, using two microservices, one in Node.js and the other in Python.
+description: The guide provides a step-by-step walkthrough on setting up a Cloud9 environment, integrating with Git, and preparing Docker applications for testing, using two microservices (in Node.js and Python).
 category:
 - General
 tags: